vladfilipro/apigeon/README.md

 ```

 To test your server run `node server.js`.
 At this point you can reach the routes you created by using the correct urls.

-### For additional information on how to use Apigeon, please refer to our [documentation](https://github.com/vladfilipro/apigeon/blob/master/docs/content.md).

 [depstat-image]: https://david-dm.org/vladfilipro/apigeon.png
 [depstat-url]: https://david-dm.org/vladfilipro/apigeon